 As a new food blogger, I am starting to understand the importance of the food picture.
 It’s equally important for the food to both look good and taste great for people to be interested.
 When I saw the pictures of the braised carnitas at The Culinary Chronicles, I wanted to try making this right away.
 Her pictures are so delicious, aren’t they?

-I followed her recipe exactly but the only changes I made are the amount of meat (3 lbs instead of 5), the brand of beer (Sierra Nevada instead of Fat Tire), and cooking time (1 hr shorter than her recipe).
-It takes several hours to prepare, but most of cooking time is baking in oven.
+I followed her recipe exactly but the only changes I made are the amount of meat (3 lbs instead of 5), the brand of beer (the Sierra Nevada instead of Fat Tire), and cooking time (1 hr shorter than her recipe).
+It takes several hours to prepare, but most of the cooking time is baking in the oven.
 What a great weekend menu, right?

 - 2 bay leaves

-- Cut the meat into 5-inch chunks and generously season with salt and pepper.
+- Cut the meat into 5-inch (13 cm) chunks and generously season with salt and pepper.

-- Pour in the beer, scraping the bottom of the pot with a wooden spoon to release all the brown bits.
+- Scrape off all the delicious brown bits on the bottom of the pot with a wooden spoon.

 - When much of the liquid is evaporated and the pork is falling apart, remove the pot from the oven.
 Take the pork pieces out to the plate so they will cool down.